 Coupled with that are fears of the implications of suddenly cutting $2 trillion or more from the federal budget, about which Elon Musk has spoken.

-As this becomes more obvious in the coming half-year, anything the Trump administration achieves will be scapegoated by a screaming media ready to blame the new president for any and all troubles.
+As this becomes more obvious in the coming half-year, anything that the Trump administration achieves will be scapegoated by a screaming media ready to blame the new president for any and all troubles.

 This will be especially true for any actual cuts in government spending and employment.
 The truth is that we’ve never really had them in our lifetimes.
 Even the Reagan-era cuts were cuts in the rate of growth of spending, and even those fizzled after a few years in an exchange to spend more on the military.

-That was truly a missed opportunity, and precisely why my friend David Stockman, director of the Office of Management and Budget, resigned in protest.
+That truly was a missed opportunity and precisely why my friend David Stockman, director of the Office of Management and Budget, resigned in protest.
 Let’s hope the same thing does not happen again.

 We shall see.
 If they have any success, you can be sure that any and all hard times will be blamed on these cuts.
-Especially the labor cuts will come under fire, with a press ready to say that the downsizing is putting huge strains on incomes and wages, not just in the Beltway but all around the country.
+Especially the labor cuts will come under fire, with the press ready to say that the downsizing is putting huge strains on incomes and wages, not just in the Beltway but all around the country.

 We have a beautiful example from history to consider.

-The year was 1945 and everyone was looking forward to the war’s end and the return of the soldiers in particular.
+The year was 1945, and everyone was looking forward to the war’s end and the return of the soldiers in particular.
 Some 8 million servicemen came back home to the United States from September 1945 until September 1946.
 This constituted fully 15 percent of the workforce, so there was anxiety in the air.

 That is far, far beyond anything being considered now.